-Please direct all enquires to HEE London and South East Support Portal.
+Please direct all enquires to Pharmacy National Recruitment Office.
 The Enquiries Portal will have an FAQ function which we would advise you to look through before submitting an enquiry.

 If you have had a reasonable adjustment approved by the Pharmacy National Recruitment Office for additional time will be able book you own slot via the Pearson VUE website.
 If you have had a reasonable adjustment approved that requires some further adjustment (other than extra time) you will be contacted by Pearson VUE directly, approximately 3 months before the testing event.

 Calculators are permitted during the Numeracy test.
 You are advised to bring your own calculator on the day of your test.
-Calculators will also be available on screen as part of the Numeracy test.
+A calculator will also be available on screen during the Numeracy test.
 Please note the following:

 - Only the following models are permitted:

 - Aurora HC133